Tina Kotek: Tenure

 Kotek was sworn in on January 9, 2023.
 On her first day in office, she declared a state of emergency due to homelessness.
 She established a statewide goal of building 36,000 new housing units a year (up from the 22,000 that were being built in the state when she took office).
 At the time she took office, Oregon was ranked as one of the states most severely underproducing housing relative to demand.
+In July 2025, Kotek signed legislation codifying Oregon's first statewide emergency shelter program.
+As of March 2026, Oregon has created and supported more than 6,200 new shelter beds under Kotek.

 In March 2024, Kotek signed bipartisan legislation to put $376 million toward housing production, including a $75 million revolving loan fund to enable localities to build affordable housing, $131 million for emergency housing, $123.5 to enable localities to acquire and develop shovel-ready housing, and $24.5 million to improve the energy efficiency and air quality in housing.
 She initially proposed $500 million but legislators considered that too much.
+In 2025, Kotek signed additional bipartisan legislation to spur the construction of "middle housing", such as duplexes, triplexes, townhomes, and modular homes.

 In 2024, three of Kotek's top aides, including her chief of staff and deputy chief of staff, resigned after registering concerns about the role of the governor's wife, Aimee Kotek Wilson, in her administration.
 Backlash centered on hiring paid staff for a new "Office of the First Spouse" and Wilson's frequent involvement in policy meetings.
 Kotek later responded by halting plans to create a formal office and issuing a "First Partner Handbook".
 The Oregon Government Ethics Commission declined to investigate the issue after a complaint was filed, on the grounds that Wilson had not gained financially from her actions.

+In January 2026, Kotek criticized a shooting by a federal agent in Portland, calling it a "terrible, unnecessary violent event" and blaming the Trump administration's controversial recent deployment of federal agents to Portland.
+She called for an investigation into the details of the incident.

+In November 2025, Kotek signed House Bill 3991, which provided emergency funding for Oregon's roads, bridges and transit operations.
+The bill initially passed as an emergency in special assembly, which allowed it to bypass voter approval.
+But after opponents gathered over 200,000 signatures the measure was taken to a public vote in May 2026 and was defeated.
+Kotek blamed the war with Iran for increasing gas prices and making it difficult for voters to support the bill.